 The scholarships do not have to be paid back and are in addition to the financial support you can receive from the government (such as the tuition fee loan or maintenance loan).

-Alongside the scholarships, you'll have access to one-to-one support and advice sessions, group workshops, mentoring opportunities, social events and monthly newsletters updating you on relevant activity on and off campus through the Plus Programme.
+Alongside the funding, you'll have access to one-to-one support and advice sessions, group workshops, mentoring opportunities, social events and monthly newsletters updating you on relevant activity on and off campus through the Plus Programme.

 The scholarships are available thanks to the generous support from alumni and other organisations.

-A range of other scholarships are available from the University:
+Other scholarships available from the University

-- subject related academic achievement scholarships for UK/ EU students and international students
+- Subject related academic achievement scholarships for UK/ EU students and international students.

-- sports scholarship programme for elite athletes
+- Sports scholarship programme for elite athletes.

-- enterprise scholarship scheme for undergraduate students starting their own businesses
+- Enterprise scholarship scheme for undergraduate students starting their own businesses.